lukastk/PyRossGeo/docs/Configuration files.tex.md

 **Important notes:**

 - The times $[t_1, t_2]$ and $[ct_1, ct_2]$ must *not* overlap.
 If they do
-  this will lead to the situation where populations get stuck in the commuterverse.
+  it will lead to the situation where populations get stuck in the commuterverse.
 - Currently, there is an issue when defining commuter networks where there are paths with more than 2 steps.
 Although it is possible to define paths such as $0\to1\to2\to0$, this should be avoided.
-The reaons for this is that it will lead to migration if there are other commuting patterns that share intermediate nodes such as $0 \to 3 \to 2 \to 0$.
+The reasons for this is that it will lead to migration if there are other commuting patterns that share intermediate nodes such as $0 \to 3 \to 2 \to 0$.
   This will be rectified in a future iteration of PyRossGeo.